ionify/ionify/README.md

 { re:
     { by: 'mike.lee@ionify.net'
     , on: -4.200709
-    , to: -7.202110280451
+    , to: -8.202112070219
     },

   on:'my.ion@doma.in',
   do (ion)
     { /this method is called for each ion with//
-      /an id matching "my.ion@doma.in".       //
+      /an id matching 'my.ion@doma.in'.       //
       /it confirms the ion developer before   // /describing what the ion does.           /

-      if (ion.re.by == "a.🇬🇾.developer")
+      if (ion.re.by == 'a.🇬🇾.developer')
-         /log "identifies the intended module"//
+         /log 'identifies the intended module'//
          {log: ion.re.it}
     }
 }

-~ /each of these ions can be in a separate file/
+~ /these ions can be together or in separate files/

 ~
 { re: